Semiparametric Estimation of Treatment Effects in Randomized Experiments: Simulations

 \subsection{Simulations with House Price Data}

-In the second set of simulations we use house price data from the replication files of \citet{linden2008estimates,linden2019replication}.
+In the second set of simulations we use house price data from the replication files of \citet{linden2008estimates} available at \citet{linden2019replication}.
 They obtained property sales data for Mecklenburg County, North Carolina, between January 1994 and December 2004.
 They dropped sales below \$5,000 and above \$1,000,000, such that 170,239 observations remain, which we take as our population of interest.
-Despite the trimming the distribution is noticeably skewed (skewness \(2.2\)) and heavy-tailed (kurtosis \(9.5\)).
+Despite the trimming the distribution is noticeably skewed (skewness \(2.2\)) and thick tailed (kurtosis \(9.5\)).
 Even after taking logs, the distribution is heavy-tailed with kurtosis equal to \(5.1\).
-Figure~\ref{fig:house-prices-weights} plots a histogram for house prices, both in levels and in logs, along with the estimated optimal weights (second derivative of the log density) based on all 170,239 observations.
+Figure~\ref{fig:house-prices-weights} plots a histogram for house prices, both in levels and in logs, along with the estimated optimal weights (minus the second derivative of the log density) based on all 170,239 observations.

 We base simulations on this data by drawing samples of size \(n=\)20,000, and randomly assigning exactly half of each sample to the treatment group and the remaining half to the control group, with a zero treatment effect.
-Each sample is drawn without replacement, but observations may appear in multiple samples.
-Because the true distribution, however, is not available analytically, we cannot calculate the efficiency bound \(\mathcal{I}\) directly.
-Instead, we estimate the efficiency bound using density estimates based on all observations.
-We compute the same estimators as in the simulations of the previous section, with a small adjustment to the adaptively trimmed and winsorized means.
-In settings with positively-valued outcomes, researchers are typically more concerned about the effect of heavy right, rather than left, tails on the variance of estimators.
-We therefore fix the trimming and winsorizing percentiles on the left to 0\% (no trimming), and only adaptively choose the threshold on the right.
-Without such an adjustment, the estimators tend to trim (too) little in order to avoid losing observations from the left tail, which are unproblematic for the precision of the estimator.
+Within each sample, observations are drawn from the population without replacement, but sampling is independent across samples, such that observations may appear in multiple samples.
+We estimate the efficiency bound using density estimates based on all observations.
+We compute the same estimators as in the simulations of the previous section, with a small adjustment to the adaptively trimmed and winsorized means where we fix the trimming and winsorizing percentiles on the left to 0\% (no trimming/winsorizing), and only adaptively choose the threshold on the right.

 Table~\ref{tab:house-prices-simulations} summarizes the simulation results based on 10,001 simulated samples.
 When the house prices are in levels, the standard deviation of the difference in means estimator is twice as large as that of efficient estimators.
 For the difference in medians and the Hodges-Lehman estimators, which are less affected by outliers in the data, the standard deviation is larger by approximately 30\% and 20\%, respectively.
 Confidence intervals, based on estimated variances and asymptotic normal approximations, have close to nominal coverage throughout, and are meaningfully shorter for the efficient estimators we propose.